Heart Diseases Common In Women

 Since heart disease is a prominent cause of death in women, early diagnosis and prevention reduce the risks.
 Regular doctor visits are important even when there are no symptoms.
 If symptoms develop, immediately visit the nearby cardiology hospital so that they can provide treatment to prevent heart damage.

-To support the writing of useful articles about cardiology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-You can donate or leave an encouraging comment to keep the work going.
+To support the writing of useful articles about cardiology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.